 Glaucoma can usually be detected during a routine eye test, often before it causes any symptoms.
 So it’s particularly important to go for regular eye tests, especially if you’re aged 40 or older or if you have a higher-than-normal risk of developing the condition (if one of your parents, children or a brother or sister has glaucoma, you can get free NHS eye tests if you’re over 40).

 Meanwhile, there may not be a way of preventing glaucoma.
 But there are things you can do to keep your vision as healthy as possible.
+To understand more why not view our guide to living with glaucoma, to learn more about how to manage your condition.

 According to experts from the Mayo Clinic in the US, regular moderate exercise may help keep the pressure in your eyes at a normal level.
 Aim for at least 150 minutes of moderate-intensity exercise each week (moderate intensity means you’re working hard enough to raise your heart rate and feel warm).